 Considering this situation, in 2022, Wings of Love, Inc. launched “The American Affordable Housing Project,” which looks forward to creating a virtuous circle of solutions for the housing deficit in the most troubled communities.

-We are ambitious: Our nonprofit program looks forward to developing new construction, rehabilitation to provide new units and preservation of affordable housing.
+We are ambitious: Our nonprofit program looks forward to developing new construction, rehabilitation to provide new units and preserving nonprofit affordable housing.

 Our pilot program is starting in Los Angeles County, and we expect to extend it for the next five years in California and Nevada.
 Join us in building a better life for American people. 🏡